-It's their job to look at the report produced by the investigation team and decide if you have a case to answer.
+It's their job to consider the evidence and decide if there's a case to answer.

 No case to answer

-Case examiners might choose to give you advice which will be private and won't be put onto the public register.
+- give advice (this is private and won’t be put on the public register), or

 A case to answer

-If case examiners decide there is a case to answer, they can recommend undertakings which are made public.
+If case examiners decide there’s a case to answer, case examiners can:

-Case examiners might also decide that your case needs to be looked at by a fitness to practise panel at a meeting or hearing.
+- decide that a case needs to be looked at by a fitness to practise panel at a meeting or hearing.